 Qualify for Community Health Care Program

-You or your family may qualify if you live in a Kaiser Permanente service area and meet these age requirements:
+You or your family may qualify if you meet these age requirements:

 - Fresno, Kings, or Madera counties: 25 and under